-Frederick and Anna married and moved to New Bedford, Massachusetts, where they adopted the last name "Douglass."
-They started their family, which would eventually grow to include five children: Rosetta, Lewis, Frederick, Charles, and Annie.
+After escaping from slavery, Frederick married Anna.
+They decided that New York City was not a safe place for Frederick to remain as a fugitive, so they settled in New Bedford, Massachusetts.
+There, they adopted the last name "Douglass" and they started their family, which would eventually grow to include five children: Rosetta, Lewis, Frederick, Charles, and Annie.

 After finding employment as a laborer, Douglass began to attend abolitionist meetings and speak about his experiences in slavery.
 He soon gained a reputation as an orator, landing a job as an agent for the Massachusetts Anti-Slavery Society.
 The job took him on speaking tours across the North and Midwest.

 Douglass's fame as an orator increased as he traveled.
 Still, some of his audiences suspected he was not truly a fugitive slave.
 In 1845, he published his first autobiography, Narrative of the Life of Frederick Douglass, to lay those doubts to rest.
 The narrative gave a clear record of names and places from his enslavement.